familyld/learngit/readme.md

 Git is a version control system.
 Git is free software.
-This is my second time using Git.
+This is my third time using Git.
 I'm a little nervous.
 ..........lol...........